Do you want to add rich snippets on your WordPress site?

 You will be able to see different content types that you can create with the plugin.
 The list includes:

-Adding Rich Snippets Manually in WordPress
+Method 2.
+Adding Rich Snippets by Adding Code to WordPress

 Rich snippets or structured data markup can be written into three different vocabularies.
 These vocabularies are microdata, RDFa, and JSON-LD.
 You can use any of them on your site.
 However, most beginners find RDFa to be more beginner friendly.